 Bookcase

-This page contains a small selection of the books I enjoyed reading over the years, along with (somewhat snarky) mini-reviews.
+A small selection of the books I’ve enjoyed reading over the years, along with somewhat snarky mini-reviews.

 Bad Blood: Secrets and Lies in a Silicon Valley Startup